Josephine Sparre: Life

-"The lady in question is a great favorite of the Crown Prince as well as with the Crown Princess, and she governs them both entirely in everything about their daily life.
-Gifted with an unusual talent to please and make herself indispensable, she has managed to capture the Crown Prince to a strange degree."

-All the sympathies were with Louisa, who in turn acted very tolerant toward Josephine and Charles and acted as if she had not noticed it.
-Josephine became unpopular within the court due to her way of demonstrating her relationship with Charles, following him around openly at court "like a patch", and the general lack of discretion around the ongoing relationship.
+All the sympathies were with Louisa, who in turn acted very tolerant toward Sparre and Charles and acted as if she had not noticed the affair.
+Sparre became unpopular within the court due to her way of demonstrating her relationship with Charles, following him around openly at court "like a patch", and the general lack of discretion around the ongoing relationship.
 Charles XV did, however, have several more temporary affairs in parallel, such as his reputed affair with Elise Hwasser in circa 1857.